 The three strategies

-At first, all numbers in an overview.
-First, the single threaded variant; second, the multiple threads with a shared summation variable; last, the multiple threads with minimal synchronization.
-I have to admit that I was astonished be the last variant.
+At first, all numbers are in an overview.
+First, the single-threaded variant; second, the multiple threads with a shared summation variable; last, the multiple threads with minimal synchronization.
+I have to admit that I was astonished by the last variant.